Let’s each do our part to keep this community healthy.

 WHAT DOES THE COMMUNITY OF WRITERS REQUIRE TO ATTEND?

-Participants must prove they are vaccinated, boosted and have had a negative PCR test within 72 hours or a home test within 24 hours of attending.
+Participants must prove they are vaccinated, boosted and have had a negative COVID home test within 24 hours of attending.

 WHAT DOES THE COMMUNITY OF WRITERS REQUIRE FOR PROOF OF VACCINATION?